mumindachun/mcy_zhq/README.md

 # mcy_zhq

-this is a project for mcy and zhq to learn change change from. ipad change from pc
+this is a project for mcy and zhq to change from. ipad this message change from pc